Code-Institute-Submissions/weightbearer/README.md

 - testing of all external links, social media, mp3s, etc.
 - integrity of all images (https://www.w3schools.com/cssref/css_units.asp), I changed img widths from px to % values to prevent images from overflowing on smaller screensizes
 - testing on multiple devices and browsers
+- mention big comment that helped solve navbar font colouring issue
+- To do:
+--- about: header alignment
+--- contact:
+--- index:
+--- music: header alignment, album art sizing on mobile could be bigger;
+--- shop: img stretch on desktop and mobile?
+--- shows: text overflow on tablet text
+--- site: footer on tablets, footer credits on mobiles (seems to be music page only?), navbar on mobiles.

 ## Deployment